Spring 2024. Ger/Hist 278: Medieval Answers to Modern Problems

 GRADING: (100% total)

-3. Participation on Tophat, weekly assignments, as homework (30%)
+3. Participation (quizzes) and attendance, on Tophat, weekly assignments, as homework (15%)

 Topics: I will give you a selection of possible topics for each paper, but feel free to come up with your own (consult with me).
 I would discourage you from pursuing a perspective comparing past with modern issues, as much as the entire course is concerned with that because it is very difficult to pinpoint easily what those issues really might be in the present time.

 Must be typed, with at least 1″ margin on all sides, at least 12 points letter size.
 Upload to the assignment box in D2L in time before the due date, though only the paper copy will count for the grading.
 Keep in mind that each paper will be automatically examined as to the degree of similarities with other papers by yourself, your classmates, published studies by scholars, and online material (turnitin software!).
 You will always receive an automatic confirmation from the assignment that you have submitted your paper.
 Make sure to keep that alert as proof that your submission has worked well.
 If your paper is not in the assignment box, I cannot help you, and you will lose all your points.
 When there is suspicion of plagiarism, I will call you in for a conference, and the consequences of plagiarism might be very harsh.
 Do not write your paper together with a classmate, though you can, of course, discuss the topics with him/her, or with one of the preceptors, if available.
 If you copy from another paper/chapter/article in print or online, without acknowledging the author and without indicating the extent to which you have copied by means of quotation marks and references, you commit plagiarism.
 Even if you quote and indicate so, limit this to a minimum because only your own work/words will count.
 You must also not copy from your previous work.